 The President/CEO is appointed by and receives instructions from the Board of Directors.
-The President and Chief Executive Officer of CellaVision in 2022, Simon Østergaard was responsible for the day-to-day management of the company as well as strategic and operative issues, in accordance with the Board's guidelines and directions.
-The current Instruction to the President/CEO was adopted by the Board on May 11, 2022.
+The President and Chief Executive Officer of CellaVision, Simon Østergaard is responsible for the day-to-day management of the company as well as strategic and operative issues, in accordance with the Board's guidelines and directions.
+The current Instruction to the President/CEO was adopted by the Board on May 5, 2023.
 The President/CEO prepares information and decision-making data for the Board meetings and is presenter at the meetings.
 The Board of Directors continuously evaluates the work of the President/CEO through monitoring against goals set.
 Once a year a formal evaluation is made, which is discussed with the President/CEO.

-Composition of the management in 2022
+Composition of Executive Management in 2022

-The President/CEO has appointed a management team to be

-responsible for various parts of the CellaVision business.
-At the end of the year, the Executive Group Management consisted of five people besides the President/CEO:
+The President/CEO has appointed Executive Management to be responsible for various parts of the CellaVision business.
+At the end of the year, Executive Management consisted of five people besides the President/CEO: